Dr. Tiffany Tang

 betty

 Betty brings that same warmth into the clinic every day.
-She loves getting to know patients and helping them understand that eye health is about much more than just seeing clearly.
-One of her favourite parts of the job is creating those little moments that make people smile.
+She loves getting to know patients personally and helping them understand that eye health is about much more than just seeing clearly.
+One of her favourite parts of the job is creating those little moments that make people smile and feel genuinely cared for.

 christiaunna